 Paul knew of his coming reward from the Savior whom he had so faithfully served.
 Demas, on the other hand, is another defector.
 Why did he defect?
 The things of the world were a higher priority in his heart.

-In Philemon (a NT letter written by Paul earlier on) one learns that Paul called Demas a “fellow worker.”
-In Colossians 4:12-14 (approximately five years earlier) Paul signifies that he was a close associate.
-So for Paul to use the word deserted (
+In the Philemon epistle (written by Paul earlier on), one learns that Paul called Demas a “fellow worker.”
+In Colossians 4:12–14 (approximately five years earlier) Paul signifies that he was a close associate.
+So for Paul to use the word deserted (enkataleipo) in 2 Timothy 4:10 indicates a pendulum swing in Demas’ heart.
+The word means “utter abandonment.”
+Paul said Demas loved the present world more.
+In your heart are you like Paul or Demas?
+Time, persecution, and trials will tell.

 In Paul’s imprisonment, some other believers used the opportunity to discount him.
 Paul’s response was to say that if Christ was proclaimed, no matter their motives, he’d rejoice.